EAGrahamJr/kobots-parts/Movements.md

 - "zero" position is entirely arbitrary and is assumed to be pre-calibrated
 - there are no angular limits imposed, so over-rotation is a possibility

+#### LimitedRotator

+A basic interface that defines a rotator with a _physical limit_.
+This is usually applied to servo motors with limited rotation spans.
+This class also defines some _extension_ functions to directly create `ServoRotator` objects from `ServoDevice`s.

 #### ServoRotator

 Models the attachment to a **non-continuous** servo.
 The physical movement is "mapped" to the servo's angular displacement.

-- due to rounding errors, some _physical_ angles may cause servo issues (e.g. jitter)
-- some angles may not be reachable (e.g. if the gear ratios work out to a servo being set to a _partial_ angle, it may not actually move)
+Accuracy is determined by the gear-ratio: sufficiently large ratios can cause physical angles to be mapped to the same servo angle, resutling in the servo not moving between them

+- mapping is calcuated on object creation and cannot be changed
+- overly large servo deltas _may_ cause the servo to ignore smaller movements
+- the _current_ position is the closest approximation from the mapping table

 ### Linear